Which products pay off, and which quietly cost us margin?

 Model

-First, the margin problem is structured: Which cost drivers are tied to which variants?
-Which fixed cost components shift with volume?
-Which customers strain capacity disproportionately?
-Circonomit connects your data into a computable model.
+First the margin problem is structured: which cost drivers are tied to which variants?
+Which fixed cost shares shift with volume?
+Which customers consume capacity disproportionately?
+Circonomit connects your data into a calculable model.
 Cost tipping points included.

 2